marcusoftnet/marcusoftnet.github.io/_posts/2018-06-21-integrate-jira-search-results-in-google-sheets-for-fun-and-profit.md

 ### Throughput per Month

-- Select the column N-P, all rows.
+* Select the column N-P, all rows.
-- Go to Insert -> Chart.
+* Go to Insert -> Chart.
-- The data range should be `N1:N1000,O1:P1000`.
+* The data range should be `N1:N1000,O1:P1000`.
-- Move the Months to the X-axis series.
+* Move the Months to the X-axis series.
-- Remove it from the Y-axis series and add it as an X-axis series.
+* Remove it from the Y-axis series and add it as an X-axis series.
-- Select the Smooth line chart type.
+* Select the Smooth line chart type.
-- Make any additional formatting adjustments.
+* Make any additional formatting adjustments.

 ### Throughput per Week

 Same as above, but use the data from `J1:L1000`.

-### Leadtime per Issue
+### Lead time per Issue

-- Select Column D (Resolved) and F (Leadtime in days).
+* Select Column D (Resolved) and F (lead time in days).
-- Go to Insert -> Chart.
+* Go to Insert -> Chart.
-- Select a Scatter chart.
+* Select a Scatter chart.
-- Add a Polynominal trend line for the Leadtime in days series.
+* Add a Polynomial trend line for the lead time in days series.

 - Make any additional adjustments.

 ## Conclusion